Nandan108/dto-toolkit/docs/BACKLOG.md

   - Example message: "PropName: Caster1->Caster2->FailNextTo(PerItem(Caster3 -> Caster4))"
 - **[048]** *Add debug mode setting.
 When enabled, add casting stack tracking (push/pop) to enable logging full context when failing within a chain.*
 - **[050]** Add `#[LogCast($debugOnly = true)]` to also allow logging non-failing chains.
-- **[036]** Add support for `#[AlwaysFilled]`: marks prop as filled immediately on DTO instantiation.
-  The mapping source will be different for inbound and outbound casting, this needs reflexion.
 - **[058]** Add a doc about FullDto and making one's own slimmed-down version if not all features are needed
-- **[064]** Add framework-specific ValidationException mappers in adapters
-  - Add a "ProcessingErrorMapperInterface" for adapter overrides
-  - Core DTOT will throw a generic ValidationException on validation failure
-  - Allow adapters (e.g., dtot-adapter-laravel, dtot-adapter-symfony) to map or wrap ValidationExceptions into framework-native exceptions
-  - This enables seamless integration with Laravel and Symfony's validation error handling mechanisms
-  - Keep validation logic and error reporting fully pluggable and framework-agnostic
-- **[070]** Create new exception (CastingSetupException ?)
-  - To be thrown when encountering errors during chain building/boot/instanciation, etc...
-  - These exceptions won't have translations, while cast-time exceptions (CastingExceptions) will allow message l10n in the future

 ---

 ## Completed PBIs